-A GCSE in Religious Studies can allow progression to study an A Level in the very popular options of Philosophy and Ethics, Religious Studies or Theology .
-A knowledge of Religious Studies will build strong foundations for a career path in any of the following areas due to the transferable skills and community awareness provided in this course.
-These areas include Law, Politics and Government, International Relations, Theology, Journalism and Media.
+A GCSE in Religious Studies can allow progression to study an A Level in the very popular options of Philosophy and Ethics, Religious Studies or Theology.
+A level Religious Studies is a rigorous, valuable and useful qualification.
+The chance to think deeply about a wide range of questions, including across philosophy, theology, ethics and social sciences, is one of the reasons why A level RS has become such a popular choice for students.
+Religious Studies builds strong foundations for a career path in any of the following areas including Law, Politics and Government, International Relations, Theology, Journalism and Media.